jaxon-php/jaxon-dialogs/README.md

 ### Modal dialogs

-This plugin provides 2 different functions resp. to show and hide modal dialogs.
+This plugin provides functions to show and hide modal dialogs, with a title, a content and zero or more buttons.

 ```php
 /**